 Note: supervisors must be available in Australia for at least five weeks of the agreed period for the research project.

-Complete the VRS application together with your student.
+Complete the SRS application together with your student.
 The application requires a research proposal (maximum one page), the student’s statement of results (including the previous semester’s results) and a letter of support from you.

 Should your student be successful in their application, a copy of the letter agreement signed by your head of department/school will be forwarded to you for your information.
-This will serve as a formal agreement, binding you to the project and parameters established by the VRS program.
+This will serve as a formal agreement, binding you to the project and parameters established by the SRS program.

 If you cannot meet the application deadline, please contact AMSI as soon as possible at events@amsi.org.au.

-If the student you are supervising is unable to complete the AMSI Vacation Research Scholarship, you are responsible for ensuring that your Head of Department, VRS contact & AMSI Member Representative (both available on the AMSI Members page), and the AMSI Research and Higher Education Manager are notified in writing with the reasons for withdrawal as soon as possible once the decision has been made.
+If the student you are supervising is unable to complete the AMSI Summer Research Scholarship, you are responsible for ensuring that your Head of Department, SRS contact & AMSI Member Representative (both available on the AMSI Members page), and the AMSI Research and Higher Education Manager are notified in writing with the reasons for withdrawal as soon as possible once the decision has been made.
 The withdrawal will be reviewed and the student payment adjusted accordingly.

-AMSIConnect is an exclusive national conference for AMSI Vacation Research Scholars, held in early February.
+AMSIConnect is an exclusive national conference for AMSI Summer Research Scholars, held in early February.
 Students present their research projects, hear from invited guest speakers, participate in a careers panel Q&A and network with their peers.

 We warmly invite you to participate by attending at least some of the conference and providing support to your student.
 Supervisors attending AMSIConnect are requested to chair one session of presentations.